ClickCease

 Competitive salaries

 Again, for remote Filipino employees working 40 hours a week, you’re expected to pay between $9,000 to $12,000 a year—higher if you want professionals with more experience.
 You’ll also have to increase their rate if you want them to work in your time zone.
+The same goes for South Africa and Latin America.

 Another thing to take into account is overtime pay.